When Can I Change My Nose Ring?

 Fashion Accessories: All in the Details

-But, if you stick with it and practice a healthy aftercare cleaning routine, you’ll be happy with the character it adds to your face and the seemingly limitless accessorizing potential now afforded to you.
+Yes, those months of recovery are seemingly endless for someone eager to swap out their basic stud for something a bit more eye-catching.
+But if you stick with it and practice a healthy aftercare, you’ll be happy with the character it adds to your face and the seemingly limitless accessorizing potential it now affords you.

 Sources: